jennyballif/jennyballif.github.io/play.md

       </div>
       <div class="col-md-8">
         <div class="card-body">
-          <h5 class="card-title">Add the weekly science activity to your calendar</h5>
+          <h5 class="card-title">Add science activities to your online calendar</h5>
-          <p class="card-text">Get updates as videos post and instructions to carry out the science demo.</p>
+          <p class="card-text">Each Wednesday, we post a video on <a href="https://www.youtube.com/sciencemom" target="_blank">our YouTube channel</a> showing you how to carry out that week's science activity.
+Use this link to add the weekly experiments to your Google our Outlook calendar.</p>
           <a href="https://calendar.google.com/calendar/r?cid=evcd1rv85b57ecnh9fpeapgse8@group.calendar.google.com" target="_blank" class="btn btn-dark btn-block">Add Google Calendar</a>
         </div>
       </div>